makelab-kaist/makelab.github.io/_pages/join.md

 ## For Master's program applicants

-MAKinteract lan in the department of Industrial Design at KAIST (ID KAIST) offers a **fully-funded** Master's opening position **every** _spring_ and _fall_ semesters.
+**Make Lab** in the department of Industrial Design at KAIST (ID KAIST) offers a **fully-funded** Master's opening position **every** _spring_ and _fall_ semesters.
 The MS program is **research-oriented**, which means that on top of your coursework, you are expected to conduct research.
 The Master's program lasts two years.
 We also offer a **Masters+Ph.D. combined** program.
 The way it works is that you would apply to the MS program first, and then during your first semester you internally apply to move to the Ph.D. track.

 Strong candidates are encouraged to contact directly the lab.
 If you are interested in our Master's program, please go ahead and apply [here](https://admission.kaist.ac.kr).

 ## Tips for your application

-- Include **specific reasons** why you want to apply to our department and the MAKinteract lab.
+- Include **specific reasons** why you want to apply to our department and the Make Lab.
 - Include material that **demonstrates your technical, analytical, or artistic capabilities**: this includes source code of projects, images or videos or prototypes, a personal website, previous research papers, videos you made, etc...
 - Make sure to take a **look at our previous research** projects: which project do you like and why?
 How do you suggest contributing to our lab?